Education Programs

 From the Bounty of the Land (Grades 4 and up)

-Two hundred years ago the European fur traders brought few items other than tools and trade goods to the fur posts, and depended on the Cree people and the land for what they needed to survive.
-Your students will learn how the people of the forts used the plants, animals, and natural resources found in and around the site for food, medicine, housing, transportation, and tools.
+Your students will learn how the people inside and outside of the forts used the plants, animals, and natural resources found in and around the site for food, medicine, housing, transportation, and tools.

 Grades: 4 and up